 2. Registration Policies

 A student approved for and completing registration in a school of the University will be considered a student in that school during the session for which the student has enrolled, unless the student is approved to withdraw, is approved for a leave, or is suspended or dismissed.
 No student enrolled in any school of the University shall at the same time be enrolled in any other school, either of Georgetown University or of any other institution.
-The student’s dean will approve exceptions to this policy such as for students in dual degree programs, and, as appropriate, for students who apply to take summer session or Consortium courses at another institution.
+The student’s dean will approve exceptions to this policy such as, but not limited to, students in dual degree programs, and, as appropriate, for students who apply to take summer session or Consortium courses at another institution.

 Students are required to complete registration for the following semester according to the published schedule.
-All undergraduate degree candidates are required to complete the online library research and Honor System tutorial (“Joining the Conversation: Scholarly Research and Academic Integrity”) (new window)within their first semester’s enrollment in order to register for their second semester of study at Georgetown.
+All undergraduate degree candidates are required to complete the online library research and the Honor Council’s Academic Integrity Tutorial within their first semester’s enrollment in order to register for their second semester of study at Georgetown.
 After a student completes the tutorial, he or she will be expected to have an understanding of basic research skills and the importance of ethical scholarly habits.
 The tutorial provides simple exercises on good research practices, including the effective use of information resources and proper citation methods.

 In addition, all undergraduate degree candidates are required to complete mandatory educational programming related to sexual misconduct prevention, bystander intervention, and alcohol abuse prevention.
 Students will be notified in advance of the mandatory programming and deadlines for completion.
 Failure to complete the mandatory programming before the identified deadline(s) may result in sanctions up to and including a registration hold preventing the student from registering for the next semester’s courses.